TosotadaThrone/Red-Dead-Redemption-2-Transcript/en/menu/helpmenu/help.md

 This game uses an automatic save system, and your progress will be saved when you complete story chapters, saving whitin your Camp and whilst progressing through certain actions.
 Don’t switch off your system while the saving icon is displayed.

+Health, Stamina and Dead Eye Cores

+Your Health.
+Stamina and Dead Eye Cores drain over time, If your Helth or Stamina Cores are low, the corresponding bar for each attribute will refill at a slower rate.
+Cores can be Fortified to stop them draining for a short period of time.
+To refill a Core, you must consume an appropriate Provision.

+Your health core will drain quickly if you are exposed to conditions such as extreme temperature, or are poisoned by a snake bite.
+More information about these conditions can be found in the Player section of the Pause menu.

+Cores also act as an extension of their related attribute bar.
+If a bar is emptied while using an ability, then the Core will begin to drain rapidly, allowing you to use the ability for a few additional seconds.
+Keep your Cores full to guarantee the maximum amount of reserve energy is available, should you need it.